Top 10 Best Car Interiors for 2010 (15-25k)

-The interior of the Chevy's new Camaro seems to follow suite with american sports-car interior as of late.
+The interior of the Chevy's new Camaro seems to follow suit with American sports-car interiors as of late.
 It is made of cheaper materials but avoids looking terribly cheap.
 It does feel a bit cut-cornerish, though.
 Very thin padding, when found.
-Metallic trim is unconvincing, but not disappointing.
+Metallic trim is unconvincing—but not disappointing.
 Center console is a good arrangement of useful and confusing features.
-Dashboard difficult to see during the day sometimes.
+Dashboard is difficult to see during the day sometimes.
 Decent build quality.

 2010 MSRP: $22,680 - $33,745